libfn/functional/README.md

 Functional programming in C++

+# NOTE: upcoming `main` branch history rewrite

+> As of Saturday 19th Oct, the `clang-format` github workflow is broken, apparently due to the change of the container in which this action is run.
+Rather than revert to the old container, I've chosen to try to fix the bug.
+Now there's a long series of PRs merged into the `main` branch for this purpose from `bugfix/clang_format` branch.
+I intend to continue to try to fix it (without reverting to the old container) and when the workflow is fixed, **I will rewrite a part of the `main` branch history to squash all the merges from `bugfix/clang_format` into one**.
+The scope of changes is limited to `.github` directory only, so hopefully it won't affect forks.
+>
+> ### Apologies for the inconenience.

 ## Why

 The purpose of this library is to exercise an approach to functional programming in C++ on top of the existing `std` C++ vocabulary types (such as `std::expected` and `std::optional`), with the aim of eventually extending the future versions of the C++ standard library with the functionality found to work well.